futurefounder/jk/content/about.md

 I want to change this and am therefore working on [remotenactive.com](https://www.remotenactive.com).

-On this page I publish my thoughts and experiences on the subject of being self-employed in the digital industry.
+On this page I publish my thoughts and experiences on being self-employed and learning Web Development.

 All information is my personal opinion.